Frequently Asked Questions

 • Observant Jews also follow this dietary restriction based on their scripture.

-• The Qur’an states that while alcohol has some benefits, its harm outweighs its benefits and therefore forbids the practice.
+• The Qur’an states that while alcohol has some benefits, its harm outweighs its benefits and therefore the Qur’an forbids the practice.

 • Some Buddhist and Hindu teachings also prohibit alcohol.

-• Islam teaches kindness to all living things, including animals.
+• Islam teaches kindness to all living things, including animals, and many Muslim Americans today have dogs and cats as pets in their home.

 • There are many Hadith (prophetic sayings) about the reward for one who is kind to or saves the life of an animal.